GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Colour-magnitude diagrams

 The separation between the groups of stars in the foreground of dark clouds and in the deep, more transparent regions, is not unambiguous, however.
 Two important reasons for the overlap of the two CMDs are (1) the clumpiness of the dark clouds and (2) the large area dominated by the dark clouds.
-The angular size of the clumps is smaller than the smoothing length used in the stellar surface density map shown in Fig\,\ref{density}.
+The angular size of the clumps is smaller than the smoothing length used in the stellar surface density map shown in Fig.\,\ref{density}.
 Also, we can see that the area with stellar density larger than $75\%$ of the maximum star density is roughly only one third of the area with $40\%$ of the maximum star density.

-To confirm the existence of two groups of stars in the field, with one group highly extinguished and the other group at lower extinction, we used data from HST WFC3 (centred on SgrA* with an approximate size of 2.7' $\times$ 2.6') to produce a CMD F153M vs. F105W-F153M (Dong et al. 2017, MNRAS; Dong et al. in preparation).
+To confirm the existence of two groups of stars in the field, with one group highly extinguished and the other group at lower extinction, we used data from HST WFC3 (Wide Field Camera 3) centred on SgrA* with an approximate size of 2.7' $\times$ 2.6', to produce a CMD F153M versus F105W-F153M (\citealt{Dong:2017aa}, MNRAS; Dong et al. in preparation).
 Figure\,\ref{HST_cut} shows that, when using these bands, there appears a clear gap between the two parts of the RC that we previously detected.
 If we select only stars that are bluer than $F105W-F153M=5.5$ in the HST CMD and identify those stars in our HAWK-I list, then we obtain the CMD shown in the upper right panel of Fig.\,\ref{HST_cut}.
 On the other hand, the stars on the red side of this colour produce the CMD in the lower right panel of Fig.\,\ref{HST_cut}.
 Unfortunately, the HST data cover only a fraction of the HAWK-I FOV.
 However, as shown in the right panels of Fig.\,\ref{HST_cut}, using a colour cut at $J-K_{s}=5.2$ we can separate fairly reliably the two giant populations with different mean extinctions.